 Several of the topics in our current issue are a continuation from previous issues.
 This trend will continue, as the risks we are keeping an eye on evolve over time and their implications change, sometimes quickly.
 Whether continuing or newly emerging, such as populism, all of these risks are fascinating to follow, and imperative to take into consideration in mapping long-term business strategies.
 That’s probably one reason why our PreView series is among our most popular publications.

-I encourage you to both read and share with your board and executives, to spark discussion and help ensure these emerging risks are part of risk discussions.
+I encourage you to both read and share our latest issue with your board and executives, to spark discussion and help ensure these emerging risks are part of risk discussions.
 And, we encourage a discussion here as well.
 Tell us what you think in the comments.